-When Alejandro launched YaEsta, he believed that all the conditions were in his favor for them to succeed: the idea, the team, the funding.
-Ecuador was shaping up to be a hotspot for digital businesses and there were few things he would have done differently.
+When Alejandro launched YaEsta, he believed that all the conditions were in his favor for them to succeed: the idea, the team, and the funding.
+Ecuador was shaping up to be a hotspot for digital businesses and there were a few things he would have done differently.
 However, if there is one factor that is truly out of anyone’s control is the timing.

 Listen to this episode of Crossing Borders to learn more about why Alejandro and his partners decided to shut down YaEsta.

 Alejandro explains that when managing personal relationships in parallel to building a startup, transparency is key.
 The intensity of the experience can put a strain on relationships with friends and family, leading to many frustrating situations.
 Communicating the risk involved and the reality of the journey can help set expectations down the line.

 Find out more about the sacrifices that come with the entrepreneurial life in this episode of Crossing Borders.

 Landing on your feet

 One of the most valuable lessons Alejandro takes away from this experience is that life moves on.
 Pulling the trigger on a startup is one of the hardest decisions an entrepreneur can make.
 The signs to close shop may all be there, but pressure from family, friends, investors, and society, in general, may be blinding you from seeing clearly and realizing that it’s time to move on to the next project.

 Learn more about the cultural differences between Latin America and the US when dealing with failure in this episode of Crossing Borders.